citelao/sensible/4-hackers.md

 In 2006 with the release of Windows Vista, Microsoft began including Windows Defender, a free anti-virus tool, in every Windows installation.
 Alongside other anti-virus companies like Kaspersky and Panda<!-- TODO cite -->, Microsoft also began publishing a security report twice a year, listing detailed statistics about the threats their users encountered.

 Though these statistics can only measure *detected* viruses, they paint a very helpful picture of the average computer.
-The numbers and periods don't all agree, but these reports suggest that a given US computer has a 15-35% chance of *seeing* at least one virus in a given quarter.
+The numbers and periods don't all agree, but these reports suggest that a given US computer has a 15-35% chance of *seeing* (not *catching*) at least one virus in a given quarter.

 More specifically, measuring the percentage of computers with at least one virus<!-- TODO I use the word virus freely to match with common usage, but I'd like to improve that --> detection: